rjdeliveryomaha/courierinvoice/README.md

 Multiple tickets with the same location and scheduled step time will be grouped together.

+Soft delete (setting the 'Deleted' property to 1) of contract runs, contract run schedules, rescheduling events, cancelations, and route schedules is respected.

+Soft delete of contract locations that are associated with active contract runs is not respected.

 A ` span.timing ` element is added to each ` div.sortable ` for use by javascript to order tickets based on their ` ReadyDate ` and ` step `.

 Returns HTML content.